trailofbits/manticore/README.md

 pip install --user .
 ```

-This installs the Manticore CLI tool (`manticore`) and the Python API.
+This installs the Manticore CLI tool `manticore` and the Python API.

 Then, install the Z3 Theorem Prover.
-Download the latest release for your
-platform from https://github.com/Z3Prover/z3/releases/latest, and place the
-enclosed `z3` binary in your `$PATH`.
+Download the [latest release](https://github.com/Z3Prover/z3/releases/latest) for your platform and place the `z3` binary in your `$PATH`.

 > Note: Due to a known [issue](https://github.com/aquynh/capstone/issues/445),
   Capstone may not install correctly.
 If you get this error message,